capyloon/capyloon_org/content/_index.md

 Portable electronics don't have to be a blackbox.
 Imagine an OS where you understood everything.
 From how things were drawn, to how things are processed.

 The web, the internet, is that kind of open platform.

-Capyloon is a web-first mobile operating system that takes all the lovable web technologies to embedded hardware.
+Capyloon is a web-first mobile operating system that takes lovable web technologies to embedded hardware.
 Security is top of mind.
 It's fun to build on.
 And you can target it for a lot more than just phones.

 {{<imagecontainer>}}
 {{< figure src="/screenshots/mobile-1.png" title="Lockscreen" >}}